ASkyeye/KrakenMask-1/README.md

 # KrakenMask

-Update 2.1 :

-- New advanced evasion method on CONTEXT.RIP with gadgets never used before, credit goes to me

-Update 2.0 :

 Sleep mask using APC with gadget-based evasion to bypass current detection methods.

 It’s possible to detect a VirtualProtect call using APC if it returns to NtTestAlert.
-In this sleep mask, the return address of VirtualProtect is the address of a  ```call NtTestAlert``` gadget.
+In this sleep mask, the return address of VirtualProtect is the address of a call NtTestAlert gadget.

 Query example :
 ```